JTranOrg/JTran/docs/reference.md

         }
     }

-You can also output single values using a foreach
+You can also output single values using a foreach:

 ###### Transform